Alvechurch station serves the village of Alvechurch in the Bromsgrove district of Worcestershire.

 The station is unstaffed and is served by West Midlands Railway on the Cross-City Line some 11 miles southwest of Birmingham New Street.
 Originally opened as a single platform station in 1859, Alvechurch station was upgraded in 2014 to have two platforms, allowing a passing-point for trains on the single-track line between Barnt Green and Redditch.

 There is level access to the Redditch-bound platform and lift access to the Birmingham-bound platform.

-It is hoped that the station will be adopted by a group formed under the umbrella of the Alvechurch Village Society (who already maintain a section of wildflowers between the station entrance and the road).
+The station has been adopted by a group formed under the umbrella of the Alvechurch Village Society (who already maintain a section of wildflowers between the station entrance and the road).
 Among the supporting organisations is the Alvechurch and Bordesley Nursery School which is based in the old station building.